Medically reviewed by Kristin Hall, FNP

 When your body is unable to neutralize or eliminate these radicals faster than they are generated, this may also cause your body oxidative stress which is known to lead to skin aging.

-Finding ways to laugh, relax with family/loved ones, meditating and other stress-relieving tactics may help your skin fight stress that causes skin aging aging.
+Finding ways to laugh, relax with family/loved ones, meditating and other stress-relieving tactics may help your skin fight stress that causes skin aging.

 As if you needed another reason to get a home-rowing machine, exercise has been proven to have benefits against skin aging.